woossi0/suite/docs/usermanual/source/dataadmin/pgAdvanced/index.rst

 Analyzing data with PostGIS
 ===========================

-This section describes techniques for analyzing your data with PostGIS.
+This section describes techniques for analyzing your data with PostGIS, and includes linear referencing, tracking history in the database, and modelling spatial interactions between objects.

 .. toctree::
-   :hidden:
+   :maxdepth: 2

    de9im
    linear_referencing